-1 Introduction
+Introduction

-Confirmation bias refers to seeking or interpreting evidence in ways that are influenced by existing beliefs, and it is a ubiquitous feature of human perceptual, cognitive, and social processes and a longstanding topic of study in psychology (Nickerson, 1998).
-Confirmatory biases can be pernicious in applied settings, for example, when clinicians overlook the correct diagnosis after forming a strong initial impression of a patient (Groopman, 2007).
+Confirmation bias refers to seeking or interpreting evidence in ways that are influenced by existing beliefs, and it is a ubiquitous feature of human perceptual, cognitive and social processes, and a longstanding topic of study in psychology (Nickerson, 1998).
+Confirmatory biases can be pernicious in applied settings, for example when clinicians overlook the correct diagnosis after forming a strong initial impression of a patient (Groopman, 2007).
 In laboratory, confirmation bias has been studied with a variety of paradigms (Nickerson, 1998; Talluri, Urai, Tsetsos, Usher, & Donner, 2018).
-One paradigm in which the confirmation bias can be observed and measured involves reinforcement learning tasks, where participants have to learn from positive or negative feedback which options are worth taking (Chambon et al., 2020; Palminteri, Lefebvre, Kilford, & Blakemore, 2017).
-This article focuses on confirmation bias during reinforcement learning.
+One paradigm in which the confirmation bias can be observed and measured involves reinforcement learning tasks, where participants have to learn from positive or negative feedback which options are worth taking (Chambon et al., 2020; Palminteri, Lefebvre, Kilford, & Blakemore, 2017), and this paper focusses on confirmation bias during reinforcement learning.

-In the laboratory, reinforcement learning is often studied via a "multiarmed bandit" task in which participants choose between two or more states that pay out a reward with unknown probability (Daw, O'Doherty, Dayan, Seymour, & Dolan, 2006).
-Reinforcement learning on this task can be modeled with a simple principle known as a delta rule (Rescorla & Wagner, 1972), in which the estimated value V_t^i of the chosen bandit i on trial t is updated according to
+In the laboratory, reinforcement learning is often studied via a "multi-armed bandit" task in which participants choose between two or more states that pay out a reward with unknown probability (Daw, O'Doherty, Dayan, Seymour, & Dolan, 2006).
+Reinforcement learning on this task can be modelled with a simple principle known as a delta rule (Rescorla & Wagner, 1972), in which the estimated value $V_t^i$ of the chosen bandit i on trial t is updated according to:

-$$V{t+1}^i = V_t^i + \alpha \cdot \delta_t^i. \tag{1.1}$$
+$$V{t+1}^{i} = V{t}^{i} + \alpha \cdot \delta{t}^{i} \tag{1}$$

-In this equation, α is a learning rate in unity range, and δ_t^i is the reward prediction error defined as
+In this equation a is a learning rate in unity range, and $\delta_t^i$ is the reward prediction error defined as

-$$\delta_t^i = R_t^i - V_t^i. \tag{1.2}$$
+$$\delta_t^i = R_t^i - V_t^i \tag{2}$$

-In the above equation, R_t^i is the payout for option i on trial t.
-If α is sufficiently small, V_t^i tend to converge over time to the vicinity of expected value of bandit i (in stationary environments).
+In the above equation, $R_t^i$ is the payout for option i on trial t.
+If a is sufficiently small,

+$V_t^i$ tend to converge over time to the vicinity of expected value of bandit i (in stationary environments).

-This task and modeling framework have also been used to study the biases that humans exhibit during learning.
+This task and modelling framework have also been used to study the biases that humans exhibit during learning.
 One line of research has suggested that humans may learn differently from positive and negative outcomes.
-For example, variants of the model above, which include distinct learning rates for positive and negative updates to V_t^i , have been observed to fit human data from a two-armed bandit task better, even after penalizing for additional complexity (Gershman, 2015; Niv, Edlund, Dayan, & O'Doherty, 2012).
-Similar differences in learning rates after positive and negative feedback have also been observed in monkeys (Farashahi, Donahue, Hayden, Lee, & Soltani, 2019) and rodents (Cieślak, Ahn, Bogacz, & Parkitna, 2018), suggesting that they reflect an important optimization of a learning process that occurred earlier in evolution and has been preserved across species.
+For example, variants of the model above which include distinct learning rates for positive and negative updates to $V_t^i$ have been observed to fit human data from a 2-armed bandit task better, even after penalising for additional complexity (Gershman, 2015; Niv, Edlund, Dayan, & O'Doherty, 2012).
+Similar differences in learning rates after positive and negative feedback have also been observed in monkeys (Farashahi, Donahue, Hayden, Lee, & Soltani, 2019) and rodents (Cie lak, Ahn, Bogacz, & Parkitna, 2018), suggesting that they reflect an important optimization of a learning process that occurred earlier in evolution and has been preserved across species.
 When payout is observed only for the option that was chosen, updates seem to be larger when the participant is positively rather than negatively surprised, which might be interpreted as a form of optimistic learning (Lefebvre, Lebreton, Meyniel, Bourgeois-Gironde, & Palminteri, 2017).
-However, a different pattern of data was observed in follow-up studies in which counterfactual feedback was also offered: the participants were able to view the payout associated with both chosen and unchosen options.
+However, a different pattern of data was observed in followup studies in which counterfactual feedback was also offered -i.e., the participants were able to view the payout associated with both chosen and unchosen options.
 Following a feedback on the unchosen option, larger updates were observed for negative prediction errors (Chambon et al., 2020; Palminteri et al., 2017; Schuller et al., 2020).
 This is consistent with a confirmatory bias rather than a strictly optimistic bias, whereby belief revision helps to strengthen rather than weaken existing preconceptions about which option may be better.